Friday, February 27, 2026

 Week 7: The Losees, The Henrys, & The Earles, Oh My.

-After a recent post, my cousin Tom asked how my great grandmother Ethel May Losee-Earle (February 14, 1896 - May 27, 1960) was connected to his grandpa.
+After a recent post, my cousin Tom asked how my great grandmother Ethel Mae Losee-Earle (February 14, 1896 - May 27, 1960) was connected to his grandpa.
 I frequently reference this photo when explain the connection between the Losee and the Earle families and the event that spurred my love of genealogy.

 This is a photo from my grandma's brother Richie's wedding on April 12, 1953.
 It actually sits in my office.
 It shows Richie and his wife Jeannette surrounded by all of Richie's five siblings, their spouses, and his mother Anna Marie Sauer-Henry.

 From Left to Right (seated): Regina Dorothy "Jean" Henry-Drew, Anna Marie "Anne" Henry-Cramer, Anna Marie Sauer-Henry, Clare Agnes Henry-Earle, Josephine Dolores Doerflinger-Henry.
-Standing: James Aloysius "Jimmy" Drew, William Charles "Bill" Cramer, Robert Victor "Bobby" Henry, Richard Joseph "Richie" Henry, Jeannette Alice Losee-Henry, Edwin "Ed" Maynard Earle, Charles Aloysius "Charlie" Henry, Jr.
+Standing: James Aloysius "Jimmy" Drew, William Charles "Bill" Cramer, Robert Victor "Bobby" Henry, Richard Joseph "Richie" Henry, Jeannette Alice Losee-Henry, Edwin Maynard "Ed" Earle, Charles Aloysius "Charlie" Henry, Jr.

 Uncle Bobby was not yet married to my beautiful great aunt Margaret at this point.
 Although 6 years older than Richie, Bobby didn't marry until 3 years later in 1956.